-‘Coming 2 America’ is a royal flush 30 years in the making
+‘Coming 2 America’ deals royal flush 30 years in the making

 Before Wakanda, there was Zamunda.

-The 1988 film “Coming to America,” directed by John Landis, depicted a realized African dynasty that could only be described as fit for a prince.
+“Coming to America,” directed by John Landis in 1988, depicted a realized African dynasty that could only be described as fit for a prince.
 Naturally, no better fit for the main role was there than comedic prince Eddie Murphy.

 The film’s release resulted in both domestic and worldwide success at the box office and is now revered as a cultural treasure and a nostalgia-inducing classic in Eddie Murphy’s royal arsenal of filmography.